actions/actions-runner-controller/docs/detailed-docs.md

 - https://your.domain.com/actions-runner-controller-github-webhook-server

 > Remember to replace `your.domain.com` with your own domain.

+Then click on "Content type" and choose `application/json`.

 Then click on "let me select individual events" and choose `Workflow Jobs`.